gwstallsmith/CS43203-Systems-Programming/StallsmithGarrett-CS43203-Warm-up-Draft/StallsmithGarrett-CS43203-Warm-up-Draft.md

 **[3]** Explain the purpose of the following Unix commands: ls, cat, rm, cp, mv, mkdir, cc

 * ls
-    * ls lists the non-hidden files within a directory
+    * ls lists the files within a directory
 * cat
     * cat concatenates files together
-    * cat << can also be used to print the contents of a file to the output stream
+    * cat can also be used to print the contents of a file to the output stream (usually shell)
 * rm
     * rm permanently removes data (files, directories, etc.)
 * cp